 The first option will be similar to creating a regular subscription where the customer is not grouped and is responsible for paying their own subscription separately on an individual invoice.
 Selecting the second option will behave differently depending on whether the customer already has subscriptions in a consolidated subscription group:

-- If the customer does not have any subscriptions in the consolidated subscription group, this one will be created as the first subscription in such a group and define the group paramters, such as which card to use and invoice timing.
+- If the customer does not have any subscriptions in the consolidated subscription group, this one will be created as the first subscription in such a group and define the group paramters, such as which card/bank account to use and invoice timing.

 - If the customer does already have at least one subscription in the consolidated subscription group, this one will be added to that group and inherit the payment profile and invoice timing.